dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ## Overview

-Dojo 2's routing is a powerful set of tools to support declarative routing using a high order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.
+`@dojo/routing` is a powerful set of tools to support declarative routing using a high order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.

 In this tutorial, we will start with a basic application with no routing.
 We will use Dojo 2's declarative routing to configure some routes, create `outlets` from our existing widgets and use the `Link` component to create links for the application outlets.